-Table 5.1: Emissions from Furnaces at Shell FNGL plant during 2022 (mg m-3 at 3% O2, 273 K dry).
-Readings are taken monthly and the mean, maximum and minimum are shown.
-Values below the detection limit of the measurement instrument are indicated as < detection limit value.
+Table 5.1: Emissions from Furnaces at Shell FNGL plant during 2023 (mg m-3 at 3% O_2 , 273 K dry).
+The furnace exhaust readings are taken quarterly and the mean, maximum and minimum are shown.
+The gas turbine exhaust readings are taken monthly and the mean, maximum and minimum are shown.
+Values below the detection limit of the measurement instrument are indicated as <detection limit value.